 Two new research centers have opened to translate laboratory studies into new bedside therapies: the Barrow Aneurysm and AVM Research Center and the Ivy Brain Tumor Center.
 Also taking shape is the Barrow Artificial Intelligence Center, which aims to transform the speed and accuracy of neurological diagnoses and treatment.

 Barrow continues to lead in academics, with physicians and scientists regularly publishing journal articles and book chapters.
-Medical professionals from around the world travel to Barrow for courses, conferences, and observerships.

-Recently, Barrow partnered with Arizona State University to develop a new class of physician-engineers, who will utilize science, technology, and design to develop new therapies and medical devices to improve patient outcomes.
+In 2019, Barrow partnered with Arizona State University to develop a new class of physician-engineers, who will utilize science, technology, and design to develop new therapies and medical devices to improve patient outcomes.

 “In the end, it is the excellence of our talented care providers that makes Barrow so special,” Dr. Lawton said.
 “Leaders and innovators in neurology, neurosurgery, neuroradiology, neuro-rehabilitation, and neuropsychology make us who we are today.
 As we head toward our 60th anniversary, I am certain that our stature in the global neurosciences community will continue to rise as we embrace our creed: accept challenges, reject norms, and push boundaries.”

 Here’s a look at some of the milestones at Barrow over the years: